 Visiting patients on our wards

 To help keep our staff and patients safe, we have reviewed arrangements for visiting friends and family members who are staying with us overnight.
-We know it is important for you to visit your loved ones and there are some circumstances where one visitor (a family member or friend) will be permitted to visit.
 You can read our updated guidance around visiting patients here.

 Attending an appointment.
 Is it ok to bring someone with you?

-Please can we ask that patients come into the hospital on their own.
-If someone comes with a patient, for example to drive, they should please stay in the car.
-We have reduced the seating available in our waiting rooms to enable social distancing and may need to ask additional family members or friends to wait outside.
-If you need to be accompanied to your appointment, for example someone to translate or support if you have a hearing impairment, please let our team know when you arrive.
+Please can we ask that patients come into the hospital on their own if they can.
+If you need to be accompanied to your appointment, for example someone to translate or support if you have a hearing impairment, that is not a problem – just let us know when you arrive.

 Many of our specialisms are offering online or telephone consultations which can be carried out remotely.
 If appropriate you will be offered one of these options.
 Find out more about our online consultations here.